After my robotic-assisted prostatectomy!

 I was up and walking the next day, on solids by the Wednesday and home and seeing clients by Thursday.
-I have been working every day since then and Deb and I have even launched our affiliate program!
+I have been working every day since then.

 My pain medication since leaving the hospital has been the occasional paracetamol.
 I am walking 🦿every day, in fact I feel so good I have to be careful not to overdo it.

 There’s a lot of healing needing to take place internally where the prostate was removed, the Vas Deferens cut and sealed, and the urethra rejoined.
 On Monday I will have the catheter removed and will need to learn anew how to control my bladder.

 Time to cover the kiddies’ eyes, or gents if you are squeamish, skip down a bit!
 Upon waking up from the surgery I had testicles the size of a bull elephant, extremely tender, sore, uncomfortable and difficult to manage as they get in the way of everything, nine days later I still have the cowboy walk going on as they have reduced to around twice their normal size and the scrotum is pitch black from bruising….
 I wasn’t expecting that!!! 😂